EnriqueSPR/mushroom_classifier/README.md

 ## 1. Scrape mushroom information and generate the picture dataset

    * **1.1** Get all the scientific names.

+I obtained a total of 2000 mushroom species.
+Next I removed the "var." species and some duplicates.
+This yielded a total of **1911 total mushrooms.**

+> From these species I selected the most popular ones.

+> For this I defined a function ``finder`` to scprape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.

+> A second function ``parse_value_syntax`` was used to parse the value into a float.

+> Using the hits in google I filtered those species with more than **20.000 hits** resulting in a total of **1071 mushroom species**.

    * **1.2** Use the scientific names to scrape pictures.

+> Google pictures were scraped using the ``simple_image_download`` library.

+> Bing pictures were scraped using the ``bing_image_downloader`` library..

 ## 2. Prepare the picture dataset

    * **2.1** Renaming folders (replace " ", by "_")